SyrupOnWaffles/c-http-server/README.md

 ```
 ## run
 has two arguments!!!!
-first one is address??!!
+first one is ipv4
-second one is ip???
+second one is port

 example
 ```